 Then we climbed up the steep hill to the fort.
 Half way up, we asked these firemen where the pool was and they laughed and said all the back in the direction we had come from.
 We decided to keep going since we had already made it so far.

 Finally found the pool, which was right beside where we saw the peacocks in the beginning.
 It wasn't that exciting because it was old stale water, but it was cool that there was a lake in the middle of the island filled with salt water with no evident inflow from the ocean.
+Finally time for what dad has been waiting for, the beach!

 The German lady on the ferry over (who actually was at the table before us at the Taj Mahal the night before) said there was a gorgeous nude beach here.
 We found the sign for FKK and headed that way.
 We looked up FKK later and found it was short for a German word (Freikörperkultur) that basically means Free body culture.
 When I was looking this up I also found that we have visted all of the nudist beaches in the Dalmatia gulf.